ENCCS/julia-for-hpc/content/quick-reference.rst

      ``(@v1.5) pkg>`` (if you have Julia version 1.5).
 Here you can add packages with ``add``, update packages with ``update`` etc. To see all options type ``?``.
-   - To exit any non-Julian mode, hit Escape key.
+   - To exit any non-Julian mode, hit Backspace key.

 2. `Jupyter <https://jupyter.org/>`_:
    Jupyter notebooks are familiar to many Python and R users.